richim96/folder-sync/README.md

 # 🔄 folder-sync
-One-way, periodical synchroniser for two folders.
+A one-way, periodical synchroniser for two folders.

-- The synchronisation maintains a full, identical copy of the source folder at the replica folder.
-- File creation/copying/removal operations are logged to a file and to the console.
-- Folder paths, synchronisation interval, and log file path can be provided via CLI.

-## 1. Dependencies
+## 1. Installing dependencies
 Dependencies and venvs are managed with [PDM](https://pdm.fming.dev/).
 To install the required dependencies, run: